-French luxury group LVMH offers to buy U.S jeweler Tiffany: sources | MarketScreener
+French luxury group LVMH offers to buy U.S. jeweler Tiffany: sources | MarketScreener

 Tiffany has been refreshing its offerings with more affordable items such as pendants and earrings, to appeal to millennials who have been gravitating to lower-priced competitors such as Denmark's Pandora A/S and Signet Jewelers.

 Paris-headquartered LVMH is controlled by the Arnault family and is led by Bernard Arnault, France's richest man.
-Based in New York and best known for its expensive diamond engagement rings, Tiffany operates more than 300 retail stores globally.
+Based in New York and best known for its diamond engagement rings, Tiffany operates more than 300 retail stores globally.

-(Reporting by Greg Roumeliotis in New York; Additional reporting by Sarah White in Paris; Editing by Marguerita Choy and Daniel Wallis)
+(Reporting by Greg Roumeliotis in New York; Additional reporting by Sarah White in Paris; Editing by Marguerita Choy and Sonya Hepinstall)

 By Greg Roumeliotis